Aravaan: Filming

 Since the film was set in the past, the crew needed to find locations that had no trace of "modern life" yet and searched for remote unsettled areas devoid of cell phone towers, overhead power lines and tarred roads.
 Cinematographer Siddharth commented that it took him four months to find a suitable location.

 The film was shot primarily at four locations, a small village Arithapatti in Madurai, where the major portions of the film were shot, Courtallam, Hogenakkal in Tamil Nadu, and forest areas in Kerala and Andhra Pradesh.
 Arithapatti was a place that boasted off many caves, streams and huge valleys.
 The place further had hundreds of huts made of bamboo straws, palm leaves and stones and a Karuppan Temple.
 Siddharth stated these locations were chosen as the film had two different tones; the first of half of the film took place in a hot, dry, barren land and the entire portion was shot in Arithapatti, while the flashback scenes would happen in a humid area with greenery, water and huge trees, which was canned in Courtallam and the Kerala forests.
 The first shots were filmed in the Achankovil forests in Kerala.
 In Ovvamalai, near Melur, a settlement of 100 houses was created, while another set was erected at Kongaimalai, near Tenkasi.
 Art director Vijay Murugan needed fifty days to erect the sets.
 The scene where buffaloes are sacrificed was shot in dense forests in Tamil Nadu-Kerala border.
 Producer Siva said that he ordered 5,000 panchas and 3,000 cheeras specially made from Erode and Karur to give it a historical feel.
 Aadhi injured himself while performing a risky stunt sequence, in which the protagonist had to jump over a five feet palm tree.

 Soundtrack

 The soundtrack was composed by playback singer Karthik, debuting as a composer through this film.
-The soundtrack release function was held on 5 October 2011 at the Anna Centenary Library at Kotturpuram in Chennai, with A. R. Rahman and Mani Ratnam launching the album.